-On the heels of the news from CES 2021 that Sony is launching its own Sony Airpeak drone, there’s another drone company that’s working closely with Sony to fly its cameras — and this drone is made in the U.S.A.
+Sony’s is own Sony Airpeak drone was certainly designed to carry the Sony Alpha series of mirrorless cameras.
+But as it turns out, there’s another drone company that’s working closely with Sony to fly its cameras — and this drone is made in the U.S.A.

 U.S.-based drone manufacturer Skyfish today launched its advanced autonomous work drone platform, which is a series of enterprise-grade drones and drone products.
 The platform includes two drones (the Skyfish M4 and Skyfish M6), Skyfish Mission Control flight planning and navigation software, the Skyportal customer data center, a long-lasting battery system, and a unique ruggedized remote controller called the Skyfish C1.

 The drones are designed for industrial work, like photogrammetry and infrastructure inspections.
 But what really makes Skyfish’s drones stand out is the company’s relationship with Sony.
 While Skyfish drones support many payloads and sensors out-of-the-box, including LiDAR and thermal sensors from FLIR, most of the interest in Skyfish drones is centered around the fact that the drones can fully integrate with the Sony Alpha series of cameras.